 Resize photos on iPhone via chat apps

 Chat apps, like WhatsApp, Messenger, WeChat, are the must-have apps for all mobile phone users.
 To help users send media files at fast speed, they come with the ability to compress those heavy media files, such as photos and videos.
-In an earlier guide, we showed you how to send photos, videos in full size through WeChat.
 By default photos shared via these apps will be compressed.
 If you want to resize photos on iPhone via the chat apps, such as WhatsApp or WeChat, simply attach the photo from Camera Roll to a chat with yourself, then send the photo to yourself via WhatsApp or WeChat, after that download the compressed photo from the chat app to your iPhone.

 Other easy ways to resize photos on iPad iPhone